humam-hossain/Java/nsu/CGPA Calculator/README.md

 rCGPA = rCGPA/rTotalCredit;
 ```

 This part calculates CGPA.
 First we take a Double type array "rGPA" of size 5 for storing GPA for each course and two Double variable "rCGPA" and "rTotalCredit" initialized with 0.0.
-In a for loop GPA for each course will be determined by corresponding grades.
+In a for loop GPA for each course will be determined by corresponding grades. "strInfo" is a 2D array of size 5x3.
+First index is for each course information and The value of the second index 0, 1, 2 indicates the name of the course, credit and grade.
 CPGA will be calculated with this formula: CGPA = ( Sum of every credit * corresponding gpa ) / Total Credit.

 ### Scene Header Layout
 ![Scene Header](IMG_20220512_224751.jpg)